Art & Craft, DIY ideas and Tutorials - Craftbuds

 5. Let the box dry and apply gold Duck Tape to decorate the train.
 To get the number, I printed a number on computer paper, then traced the outline of the number on the back of the paper.
 I then covered the number completely with gold tape and cut it out using my outline on the back.
 The number can then be glued onto your train!

 6. To adhere the wheels to the box, I used e6000 glue I already had at the house.
-It is super strong and worked the best out of anything else I tried!
+It is strong and worked the best out of anything else I tried!

 7. You’ll notice that I took the straps off the train because my son didn’t like them.
-To make the straps, I put a safety pin at each end of a piece of ribbon, then used the pin to feed the ribbon through 4 tiny holes in the box, crisscrossing the straps.
+To make the straps, I put a safety pin at each end of a ribbon, then used the pin to feed the ribbon through 4 tiny holes in the box, crisscrossing the straps.
 For an older child, you could leave the straps straight.
-I tied a double knot and just left the safety pins on the ribbon if they needed to be adjusted.
+I tied a double knot and left the safety pins on the ribbon if they needed to be adjusted.

 Thanks for checking out this toddler DIY train costume!
 Read about Mary’s fabric pumpkin tutorial to help you get into the spirit of the season.